FreshRSS/FreshRSS/CONTRIBUTING.md

 ## Contribute to documentation

 The documentation needs a lot of improvements in order to be more useful to new contributors and we are working on it.
 If you want to give some help, meet us on [the dedicated repository](https://github.com/FreshRSS/documentation)!

-The best is to open tickets to ask your questions or to do any suggestions.